John Ryan

 Christer Ahl

 Christer has been involved with Handball as a player, coach, referee and an administrator for over 50 years; first in his native Sweden and then in the United States since 1974.
-Christer currently lives in the Washington, DC area with his wife.
+Christer currently lives in the Washington, DC area.

 Handball Biography: